LonerWolf

 Image of a symbol that represents dissolution stage in spiritual alchemy

-Once we’veย broken down all of our personality characteristics that were in the way of our evolution, we’re left with the process of dissolution which is the beginning of feeling less identification with ourย illusionary sense of self.
+Once we’ve broken down all of our personality characteristics that were in the way of our evolution, we’re left with the process of Dissolution, which is the beginning of feeling less identification with our illusory sense of self and false patterns.

-Once we’re free from our the strong grip of the egocentric self, weย can take one step back and truly observe our positive and negative qualities.
+Once we’re free from the strong grip of the egocentric self, we can take one step back and truly observe our positive and negative qualities.

-In this stage, our inability to take responsibility for our many faults, our repressed traumas, and other inner tensions rise to the surface, causing us to become aware of how our behavior might be affecting others.
+In this stage, our many shadows, repressed traumas, and other inner tensions bubble to the surface, causing us to become aware of how our behavior might be affecting others and our own lives.

-Often, this stage of transformation is brought about by sudden illnesses, mental health crises, or misfortunes in our lives that cause us to closely pay attention to what we’re doing, shocking us out of our avoidance patterns (such asย workaholism, addictions to certain relationships, drugs, unhealthy habits, etc.).
+Often, this stage of transformation is brought about by sudden illnesses, mental health crises, or misfortunes in our lives that cause us to pay close attention to what we’re doing, shocking us out of our avoidance patterns (such as workaholism, addictions to certain relationships, drugs, unhealthy habits, etc.).

 Image of a symbol that represents separation stage in spiritual alchemy